berenslab/ne_spectrum_scRNAseq/README.md

 conda activate ne_spectrum_scRNAseq
 ```

-Install the utililits for this repository
+Install the utilities for this repository
 ```
 python setup.py install
 ```